 We have a range of price components that apply to different price categories depending on the characteristics of a particular category and the availability of metering data.
-In some cases the price components for each category are historical and were inherited by us.
+In some cases the price components for each category are historical.

 Table 10.
 Description of price components